Lactose intolerance is the inability to digest a sugar called lactose

 to cause lactose problems.

-Learn to read food labels.
+Learn to read food

-cream, dried milk, milk solids, powdered milk, and whey, for example.
+cheese, cream, dried milk, milk solids, powdered milk, and whey, for example.